Parasail-Health/Parasail-Policies/source/sections/auditing_policy.md

 	* Assign the task of reviewing the audit reports to the workforce member responsible for the application, system, or network, the Privacy Officer, or any other individual determined to be appropriate for the task;
 	* Organize and provide oversight to a team structure charged with audit compliance activities (e.g., parameters, frequency, sample sizes, report formats, evaluation, follow-up, etc.).
 	* All connections to Parasail are monitored.
 Access is limited to certain services, ports, and destinations.
 Exceptions to these rules, if created, are reviewed on an annual basis.
 2. Parasail’s auditing processes shall address access and activity at the following levels listed below.
-In the case of PaaS Customers, Application and User level auditing is the responsibility of the Customer; Parasail provides software to aggregate and view User and Application logs, but the log data collected is the responsibility of the PaaS Customer.
 Auditing processes may address date and time of each log-on attempt, date and time of each log-off attempt, devices used, functions performed, etc.
 	* User: User level audit trails generally monitor and log all commands directly initiated by the user, all identification and authentication attempts, and data and services accessed.
 	* Application: Application level audit trails generally monitor and log all user activities, including data accessed and modified and specific actions.
 	* System: System level audit trails generally monitor and log user activities, applications accessed, and other system defined specific actions.
 Parasail utilizes file system monitoring from OSSEC to assure the integrity of file system data.